ory/sdk/clients/client/java/docs/V0alpha2Api.md

     V0alpha2Api apiInstance = new V0alpha2Api(defaultClient);
     String id = "id_example"; // String | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`).
     String xSessionToken = "xSessionToken_example"; // String | The Session Token  When using the SDK in an app without a browser, please include the session token here.
-    String cookie = "cookie_example"; // String | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here.
-You only need to do this for browser- based flows. try {
+    String cookie = "cookie_example"; // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. try {
       SelfServiceSettingsFlow result = apiInstance.getSelfServiceSettingsFlow(id, xSessionToken, cookie);
       System.out.println(result);